 Allows users to specify a means of transportation, such as walking time or trucking distance, for Buffer/Drive Times.

-Scheduling must be enabled in your ArcGIS Enterprise organization before you can schedule updates in Insights.
+Scheduling must be enabled in your ArcGIS Enterprise organization before you can schedule updates to Insights reports.
 You can configure ArcGIS Enterprise to support scheduling and change other configurations using the gw-config.properties file in the following location on Portal for ArcGIS: arcgis/portal/framework/webapps/arcgis#sharing/WEB-INF/classes/resources.

 Scheduled updates are available beginning in ArcGIS Enterprise 10.8.1.